scaffold-eth/scaffold-eth-examples/README.md

 ![Screenshot 2021-12-07 at 22 51 44](https://user-images.githubusercontent.com/32189942/145104318-733d4637-2ff4-42b3-8d91-f1a2b745a50f.png)

+> ** Side Quest - How secure is to expose our requestId publicly?
+> Can we hack 🥷 the system and fulfill the request before the Oracle does? **
+> Since you know the latest requestId, call rawFulfillRandomness() on RandomNumberConsumer, **just like the Oracle would**.
+>
+> Use the Debug Contracts tab.
+Make the rawFulfillRandomness() call and provide any random number you want.
+See if you can make the contract store your bogus random number.
+>
+> The transaction reverted.
+Why didn't it work?
+> Check out the actual code and see what the reason might be.
+You won't find the function directly in RandomNumberConsumer though...

 > **Takeaway:** randomness from Chainlink VRF is a two-step process.
 > - You trigger the first when you ask for a random number.
-> - The VRF contract triggers the second when it responds with a random number.
+> - The VRF contract triggers the second step when it responds with a random number.

 > When receiving randomness your contract can do something useful with it.
 >